Bodhi Tree Bookstore: The Bodhi Tree Bookstore meeting room

 In 1994, the bookstore acquired the adjacent storefront at 8383 Melrose Avenue.
 This building became a meeting room for author readings, book signing events, and a wide variety of workshops.

 The Bodhi Tree Bookstore offered almost daily events or workshops in the Annex building.
 "The Artist’s Way Workshop" conducted by Kelly Morgan was a twelve-week lecture series, drawing on the work pioneered by Julia Cameron.
 The program, designed for creative people in all walks of life, integrated the spiritual path of the artist into ones daily routine using exercises and a supportive group to recover creative flow from excessive self–criticism, perfectionism, jealousy, limiting beliefs, addictions and other inhibiting blocks.
 Educator Roger Weir taught several cycles of his "Yoga of Civilization" (a 2-year long, weekly course).
 Weir was noted for his dynamic, broad–reaching cosmic lectures that ranged from the most esoteric spiritual teachings to the latest in scientific exploration while planting the seeds of dynamic personal transformation and nurturing self–education.
 The Krishnamurti Foundation of America conducted monthly workshops, starting in 2002.
 They explored the work of J. Krishnamurti, one of the most influential and independent spiritual teachers of the 1900s, by showing one of his archived talks followed by a dialogue discussion.
 Yudhishtara, the spiritual son of Poonjaji, an enlightened Indian master, conducted monthly meetings (Satsang) to a large group of devotees (typically 30 to 50 people) in the Bodhi Tree Bookstore meeting room.
 Sacred Poetry, produced by poet Doraine Poretz, presented reading performances of sacred poetry from a variety of traditions and eras of world spirituality.

 Some of the notable authors who made book presentations at the bookstore were: Margot Anand, Ted Andrews, Stephen Batchelor, Harold Bloomfield, Julia Cameron, Mantak Chia, Paulo Coelho, Phyllis Curott, Nancy Cooke de Herrera, Guy Finley, Thom Hartmann, Andrew Harvey, Jamake Highwater, James Hillman, Lex Hixon, Jean Houston, Jon Kabat-Zinn, Rodger Kamenetz, Jonathan Kirsch, Thomas Laird, Terence McKenna, Michael Meade, Dan Millman, Robert Moss, Michael Murphy, Caroline Myss, Robin Norwood, Judith Orloff, Daniel Quinn, James Redfield, Layne Redmond, Malidoma Patrice Somé, Hyemeyohsts Storm, Frank Tipler, Kriyananda (J. Donald Walters), Andrew Weil, Roger Weir, and Marianne Williamson among numerous others.

-In May 1994, as part of the Small Business week, the Bodhi Tree Bookstore was named the Business of the Year by the West Hollywood Chamber of Commerce, celebrating 34 years of service to the community.
-The City of West Hollywood named Stan Madson and Phil Thompson as the Business Persons of the Year.
-The California State Senate gave the Bodhi Tree Bookstore a Certificate of Recognition signed by Tom Hayden.